stuerp/foo_midi/README.md

 ## Change Log

-v2.15.0.0, 2024-08-xx
+v2.15.0.0, 2024-09-14

 * New: Support for embedded DLS sound fonts in RMI files.
 Works only with the FluidSynth player.
 * New: Support for the DBNK chunk in RMI files.
 * New: Support for SoundFont layering without using SFList files.
+Not perfect yet but usable.
 * Improved: Tweaked the player type override logic.
 * Improved: Increased the number of MIDI ports supported by the BASS MIDI player.
 * Fixed: A very old bug in the MIDI parsing code when Pitch Bend control change messages were encountered.
+* Fixed: Some preferences were not reset when the Reset button was clicked.

 v2.14.0.0, 2024-08-17